sogame/danger-plugin-toolbox/docs/validations.md

 ### jsLocalEslintChange

-Check if eslint has been disabled in the commited files.
+Check if eslint has been disabled in the committed files.

 ##### Configuration